 Laptop Vs Desktop.
 This has been a long-running debate with loyal supporters for each side.
 However, one cannot blindly choose a side just by seeing the glitter and gold.
 Choosing one over the other will define your entire computing experience.
 So it is of utmost importance to know the pros and cons of each before cashing in on anyone.

 Let’s have a look at some of the points and see which one beats the other in different scenarios.

-The biggest reason many people are still building their own desktops is because it offers them a choice to glue any compatible piece of hardware in their machines.
-This is certainly not possible in case of laptops.
-The laptops that we buy are made by the company that purchases individual components from different manufacturers.
-They get the processor from Intel, displays from LG, Hard-Disk from sea gate and so on.
-They usually do not manufacture any component, however, they do brand some components as made by them.
+The biggest reason many people are still building their own desktops is that it offers them a choice to glue any compatible piece of hardware in their machines.
+This is certainly not possible in the case of laptops.
+The laptops that we buy are made by a company that purchases individual components from different manufacturers.
+They get the processor from Intel, displays from LG, Hard-Disk from sea gate, and so on.
+They usually do not manufacture any components, however, they do brand some components as made by them.

 They create a working system by putting everything in a screw tight case and shipping it to you.
 You can surely select from many variants with different specs, but you cannot completely choose what you want.

 This problem is solved with Desktops as you can choose each and every part yourself.
-You do not need to compulsorily buy Intel’s motherboard for its processor to work, you can choose gigabyte’s motherboard which will work perfectly fine, sometimes even better.
+You do not need to compulsorily buy Intel’s motherboard for its processor to work, you can choose a Gigabyte’s motherboard which will work perfectly fine, sometimes even better.